example42/sai-suite/docs/summaries/testing-framework-implementation.md

 ## Technical Decisions

-1. **Separate Repos** - Keep testing framework in sai-python, use in saidata
+1. **Separate Repos** - Keep testing framework in sai-suite, use in saidata
    - Rationale: Framework is a tool, saidata is data
    - Benefit: Can version and release independently